amsaren/course_materials/Biocontainers_2021/Tutorials/building_containers_in_sandbox_mode.md

 ```bash
 singularity exec mcl.sif mcl --version
 ```
+The image could now be transferred to e.g. Puhti and used there as well.

-## Definition file
+## 5. Create a definition file (optional)

 The above method is applicable as-is if you intend the container to be only used by you and your close collaborators.
 However, if you plan to distribute it wider, it's best to write a definition file for it.
-That way the other users can see what is in the container and they can, if they so choose, easily rebuild the production image.
+That way the other users can see what is in the container, and they can, if they so choose, easily rebuild the production image.

 A definition file will also make it easier to modify and re-use